EfratKlause/modal-cards/README.md

 # modal-cards

-ModalCards.js is a OOP lightweight, configurable modal library written in pure JavaScript.
+ModalCards.js is an OOP lightweight, configurable modal library written in pure JavaScript.

 ## Documentation